nomemory/carsandpolice/README.md

 # carsandpolice

-A streaming example using Kafka/KSQLDB and Spring Boot.
+A streaming example/POC using Kafka/KSQLDB and Spring Boot.

 Two types of cars are moving in a "grid": personal cars and the police.